b. 28 October 1877, d. 27 November 1939

 - Charles Burnett and Frances Hawks Cameron arrived in the Port of New York on 5 May 1930, aboard the SS America, having departed Southampton on 24 April.

 - Charles Burnett died on 27 November 1939 at age 62 in Washington, District of Columbia, at Walter Reed Hospital.

 - His wife Frances Hawks Cameron became a widow at his death.

-- He was buried at Arlington National Cemetery in Arlington, Virginia.
+- He was interred at Arlington National Cemetery, Arlington, Virginia.